post-self/post-self.ink/content/about/characters.md

 ### Debarre (he/him)

 Having lost his boyfriend to the lingering effects of getting lost, Debarre uploaded along with Michelle Hadje.
 He's usually depicted as an anthropomorphic weasel dressed in all black.
-He's in an on-again-off-again relationship with End Waking.
+He's in an on-again-off-again relationship with End Waking, along with a few others in the form of parallel monogamy.

 *Appears in:*